elsuizo/ros-project-generator/README.md

 `cargo build --release`

-3. Put the executable in your `PATH` variable
+3. Put the executable in your cargo installation

 One way is:

-`sudo ln -s /home/your_user/path_to_this_repo/ros-project-generator/target/release/ros-project-generator /usr/local/bin`
+`cp path-to-this-repo/target/release/cargo-ros-project-generator ~/.cargo/bin`

-4. Run the executable in the `catkin` workspace with the `config.yaml` file in it
+4. Run the executable like a cargo sub-command in the `catkin` workspace with the `config.yaml` file in it

+`cargo ros-project-generator`